Best podcast analytics tools

-On Transistor's "Analytics" page, you can see a variety of high-level stats.
-Here are the stats for our show:
+For example, on Transistor's "Analytics" page, you can see a variety of high-level stats:

 There's really no way for a podcast host to know exactly how many people are subscribed to your show.
 Why?
 There are numerous podcast players (Apple Podcasts, Spotify, Pocket Casts).
 Most of them don't share subscriber numbers.

-Why did we have a spike in downloads in April 2019?
+One trend we've noticed is that a big guest can drive a lot of downloads.
+For example, in April 2019 we had a huge spike in listeners.
 That was the month we released this episode with Taylor Otwell.
-Taylor has a big audience, and he brought us a lot of new listeners.
+Taylor has a large audience, and he brought us a lot of new listeners.

 In fact, if you look at this download breakdown, you can see our most popular episodes came from interviews: